Justin Tomlinson: Parliamentary career

 At the snap 2017 general election, Tomlinson was again re-elected, with an increased vote share of 53.6% and a decreased majority of 8,335.

 On 9 July 2018, Tomlinson was appointed as a junior minister in the Department for Work and Pensions as Parliamentary Under-Secretary for Family Support, Housing and Child Maintenance.

 In November 2018, Tomlinson was criticised by Labour MP Ruth George after appearing to suggest that families facing a cap under the Universal Credit scheme could take in a lodger.
 A Department for Work and Pensions spokesperson later said that Tomlinson was giving "illustrative examples of how some households subject to the cap may have supplemented income" and denied that Tomlinson said households under the cap could or should consider taking a lodger.
 Tomlinson was Parliamentary Under-Secretary (junior government minister) for Family Support, Housing and Child Maintenance within the Department for Work and Pensions (DWP).

 At the 2019 general election, Tomlinson was again re-elected, with an increased vote share of 59.1% and an increased majority of 16,171.

 Tomlinson left government during the cabinet reshuffle on 16 September 2021 and returned to the backbenches.

 Tomlinson was appointed Deputy Chairman of the Conservative Party on 16 September 2021.
 He resigned from this position on 9 July 2022 in order to support Kemi Badenoch's campaign in the July 2022 Conservative Party leadership election.

 In February 2022 Tomlinson was accused of bullying and sending inappropriate "unprofessional" and "belittling" messages to employees at Conservative Campaign Headquarters.

 At the 2024 general election, Tomlinson was defeated by the Labour candidate Will Stone, attaining 13,827 votes or 31.3% of the vote.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Tomlinson launched Conservative Print and Justin Tomlinson Ltd, which provides design, marketing and print services for Conservative MPs, candidates and councillors.